ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 AddCue and RemoveCue
 ------------------------------------------------------------------------

-The following methods are provided making common oprations more practical.
+The following methods are provided making common operations more practical.
+These methods are trivial wrappers around the ``update`` method.
+They simply encapsulate cueOp creation and may be chained.

 ..  js:method:: axis.addCue (key, interval, data)